-- Assumptions with respect to disability for the first and second homogeneous risk group (individual, self employed or employed persons) are based on observations from our own portfolio. - For the WAO products no rehabilitation is assumed (homogeneous risk groups 3-5). - Assumptions with respect to the WIA-products (homogeneous risk group 6) are based on the report 'Kansenstelsel WGA-ERD 2014' written by 'Verbond van Verzekeraars' .
+- Assumptions with respect to disability for the first and second homogeneous risk group (individual, self employed or employed persons) are based on observations from our own portfolio. - For the WAO products no rehabilitation is assumed (homogeneous risk groups 3-5). - Assumptions with respect to the WIA-products with adjustments for own portfolio experience (homogeneous risk group 6) are based on the report "Kansenstelsel WGA-ERD 2014" written by "Verbond van Verzekeraars".

 The provisions which are subject to a qualitative review are relatively small provisions for which there is little specific information available for review.
-These concerns 'Underwriting agents' and 'Inward reinsurance', 'Own line of business' is completely quantitative reviewed.
+These concerns "Underwriting agents" and "Inward reinsurance", "Own line of business" is completely quantitative reviewed.